heinrich-r/homelab-portainer-stacks/README.md

 # homelab-portainer-stacks
-Collection of docker-compose recipes for my HomeLab
+Collection of docker-compose recipes for my HomeLab.

+**Note**: All stacks have been merged into a single `docker-compose.yml` file in the root directory.

 - [Watchtower](#watchtower)
 - [Heimdall](#heimdall)